 The Flowchart: liability for managed isolation and quarantine charges, shows whether someone will have to pay for their managed isolation/quarantine or not.

 Who will not have to pay

-New Zealanders who left New Zealand before 12:01am on 11 August 2020, will not have to pay if they return to stay in New Zealand for 90 days or longer.
+New Zealanders who left New Zealand before 12:01am on 11 August 2020, will not have to pay if, before 1 June 2021, they return to stay in New Zealand for 90 days or longer.

-- Partners, children and legal guardians who are isolating or travelling with someone who is exempt from paying charges (unless they are entering under a critical worker border exception)
+- Partners, spouses, children under 18 and legal guardians who are isolating in the same room and travelling with someone who is exempt from paying charges (unless they are entering under a critical worker border exception)

 - Someone in New Zealand who goes into managed isolation to care for a person who is exempt from charges

 - Refugees, including claimants, protected persons and applicants under the special immigration category for victims of domestic violence, when they enter New Zealand for the first time

 - Anyone entering New Zealand after a medical air transfer or rescue at sea

 - Patients travelling as part of the Ministry of Health’s High Cost Treatment Pool or the Ministry of Foreign Affairs and Trade’s New Zealand Medical Treatment Scheme

 - New Zealand citizens ordinarily resident in the Cook Islands, Niue or Tokelau who are travelling to New Zealand for medical treatment